Botox® Cosmetic, Dysport and Xeomin

 On average Botox® and Dysport® are effective for about four months.
-Over time the muscles will atrophy and the duration of the effect may increase for many patients.
+Becasue over time the muscles will atrophy the duration of the effect may increase for many patients.
 Most patients get treatment 2-3 times per year to maintain the effect.

 What happens if I stop treatment?

 There are no known long term side effects of Botox®.
-After a period of a few months the treated muscle groups will resume normal function.
+As a result, after a period of a few months the treated muscle groups will resume normal function.

 What is a Chemical Brow Lift?

 Botox® can also be used to lift the brows upward, known as a “Chemical Brow Lift.”
 This occurs because Botox® can be used to reduce the activity of muscle groups that pull “downward” on the face.